Emergency vs Planned Liver Transplant: When Is a Liver Transplant Urgent?

-The Global Observatory on Donation and Transplantation reported 41,111 liver transplants yearly, each one a race against time to save a life.
+The Global Observatory on Donation and Transplantation reports over 41,000 liver transplants annually—each one a race against time to save a life.

 Yet not all transplants follow the same path.
-While some patients undergo months of evaluation and preparation, others find themselves in emergency surgery within hours due to sudden liver failure.
+While some patients undergo months of evaluation and preparation, others require an emergency liver transplant within hours due to sudden liver failure.

 What Is a Liver Transplant?